 In addition to certifying, our President Tim co-facilitated the first ever B Proud affinity group session at the 2019 B Corp Champions Retreat in Los Angeles.
 This session brought together LGBTQ+-identifying business leaders within the B Corp community.
 For more information about what this means to Mightybytes, read our post, Mightybytes is an LGBT-Certified Business Enterprise.

 In order to build a more regenerative and inclusive economy, it is important that our company’s purchasing decisions reflect our values.
 Supporting other B Corps is an important part of how we do this.
 Mightybytes has a purchasing policy that requires the use of B Corporation vendors whenever possible.

 Mightybytes continues to update its employee handbook, training manuals, and other corporate documentation to ensure that employees have real-time access to the most recent information about changing policies and practices.
 We proactively communicate these changes through digital channels and during regular company meetings which also include information on company financial health, new clients, changing services, and so on.

 B Impact Assessment Score in this category: 28.4

 As a digital agency, the biggest benefit we can provide to our community is through education.
 To this end, Mightybytes has made a long-term commitment to educate communities about topics we have expertise in.

 Educational Materials & Events

-We produce educational materials whenever time and resources allow.
+We produce educational materials as time and resources allow.
 Whether it’s a blog post about when to redesign your website, a webinar on digital accessibility practices, a workshop about digital marketing, or a book about sustainable design, educational materials help our company fulfill its mission.
-This also includes guest posts and articles on external networks like B The Change, the B Corp community media platform, and other online publications.
+This also includes guest posts and articles on external networks like B The Change, the B Corp community media platform, Conscious Company, and other online publications.